PaimaStudios/paima-engine/documentation/paimaConcise.md

     V1
 }

 // Initialize builder with a specific concise encoding version.
+Defaults to V1.
-// Defaults to V1.
+// Takes an option input string if building off of a previously created concise input string.
-let builder = conciseBuilder.initialize(version?: ConciseEncodingVersion);
+// Both compressed and uncompressed input strings are supported (in V1). let builder = conciseBuilder.initialize(input?: string, version?: ConciseEncodingVersion);

 // Sets the input prefix (one or more characters at the start of the input string which tags what it is).
 // Calling setPrefix() multiple times replaces the old prefix each time it is called (aka. only latest remains).